dfinity/candid/spec/Type-selector.md

 * `use_type`: Map a Candid type to a known/user-defined Rust type.
 It applies to the current node, or the next type node when the current node is a label.
 This allows `label.use_type = "T"` to indicate that we want to map the type of label to T. Otherwise, we have to use `label.type.use_type = "T"`.
 * `attributes`: Set the attributes for struct/enum or fields.
 It applies to the current node, or the next label when the current node is a type.
 This allows us to apply field attributes to all fields in a struct/enum with `record.attributes`.
 * `visibility`: Set the visibility for a type variable or label.
 It applies to the subtree rooted at the current node.
 For example, `tree.visibility` applies to the type variable tree and its fields.

+Note that scoped path is not available in binding generation.
+You can use the non-scoped path to match functions.

 ## Random value generation